Walidoux/2022-05-01/markdown/events.md

 ## Rules

-- They're two types of events: Triggers / Timestamps
+- They're two types of events: Triggeres / Timestamps

 - ✅ an event must exist inside of pre-existing list of events
 - ✅ only lower case characters are allowed
 - ✅ events have params, they are optional, but have to match their own events, otherwise throw an error of inexisting param(s)
-- ✅ only digits/floats are allow for timestamps <!-- needs review -->
+- ✅ only digits/floats are allow for timestamps *(♻️ needs review)*